 We each need to have safe persons in whose confidence we know we can truly express how we are feeling and/or responding to life’s situations.

 Expressing feelings is healthy, normal, and needed in order to process our journey on this earth.
-It can bring catharsis, insight, and an awareness of who we are as individuals, while opening up direction, or pointing out a certain course we need to take, or in taking the necessary steps in working towards changing ourselves.
+It can bring catharsis, insight, and an awareness of who we are as individuals, while opening up direction, or pointing out a certain course we need to take, or in taking the necessary steps in working towards change.

 We are taking up our cross and letting the Christ within us to be a life saving grace to another when we allow someone to tell what they are enduring in their own voice, using their own words.
 We are holding out to them the Hope within us whose name is Jesus, when we allow His love to flow from our beings.